-The following fields of the DX_CAP data structure are supported:
+On HMP Software, the following fields of the DX_CAP data structure are supported:

 Note: By setting a DX_CAP field to 0, the default value for that field will be used.

 ca_cnosig

 Continuous No Signal.
 The maximum time of silence (no signal) allowed immediately after cadence detection begins.
 If exceeded, a "no ringback" is returned.